codacy/codacy-dartanalyzer/docs/description/avoid_final_parameters.md

 **AVOID** declaring parameters as final.

-Declaring parameters as final can lead to unecessarily verbose code, especially when using the "parameter_assignments" rule.
+Declaring parameters as final can lead to unnecessarily verbose code, especially when using the "parameter_assignments" rule.

 **GOOD:**